jkammau97/Engineering_4_Notebook/README.md

 ### Assignment Description

-> Write a program that asks the user to type a simple sentence.
-The program then takes that sentence and splits it (using the split() function) into an array of words.
-The program then loops through that array of words using a for loop.
-For each word, the program then loops through the letters in the word (another for loop) and prints them to the screen.
-At the end of each word, the program prints a minus sign.
->
-> Spicy Version (Optional):
-> No additional requirements, but try to collapse your code into as few lines as possible (other than commented intro lines).
-You probably want to get your code working first, then look for ways to combine lines where possible.
-Mr. Miller's code is 4 lines long.
-Try to tie or beat that!
->
-> Note: Writing code into as few lines as possible isn't always good for code readability.
-In real life, you want to find a balance between being concise but understandable for other coders.
-For now though, this is a good challenge!
+user inputs a simple sentence, and the program takes the sentence and prints it with each letter on a new line.
+After each word, print a "-"

+Spicy Version: Write code in as few lines as possible

 ### Evidence